 Make this the year you keep your get-out-of-debt resolution and get on solid financial footing.
 Easier said than done, right?
 True, it takes fortitude to lose debt just as it does to lose weight.
 But shedding debt isn’t complicated.
 In fact, you can do it by following these three simple steps:

-Do you know how much you owe?
 List every outstanding balance: mortgage, student loans, credit card balances, auto loans and any other place you owe money.
-(Yes, including the bucks your brother lent so you could put new tires on that lemon you’re still paying off.)
+(Yes, including the bucks your brother loaned you to put new tires on that lemon you’re still paying off.)

-However, there are a few exceptions.
+However, there are times when paying off a particular debt may trump all others.
 For instance, if you’ve borrowed against your retirement plan and feel your job is at risk, then pay that bad boy down, stat.
-That’s because if you lost your job you’d have to repay the debt relatively quickly or risk having it termed a “withdrawal,” which comes with a big fat tax bill.
+That’s because if you lose your job you’ll have to repay the debt relatively quickly or risk having it termed a “withdrawal,” which comes with a big fat tax bill.

-Something to keep in mind: Even if your student loan rates are higher than your credit card rates, pay down the cards first.
-Doing so frees up credit for future emergencies (car repair, medical treatment) whereas money paid toward an educational loan is not recoverable.
+Also, even if your student loan rates are higher than your credit card rates, pay down the cards first.
+Doing so frees up credit for future emergencies (car repair, medical treatment) whereas money paid toward an educational loan does not.